kodelint/crossplatform-blogs/posts/dev.to/Git_SpellCheck.md

 - `git commit -m "Add new feture for exporting data"`
 - `git commit -m "Corect a stupid tpyo in a stupid comment"`

-Every time I’d push a branch and open a pull request, I’d see my own mistakes staring back at me from the beautifully crafted UI of GitHub or GitLab.
+Every time I’d push a branch and open a `pull request`, I’d see my own mistakes staring back at me from the beautifully crafted UI of GitHub or GitLab.
 It was a tiny, public testament to my carelessness.
 Linters protect my code, but nothing was protecting my prose.

 I was tired of it.
 It was time to automate the solution.